Johnsonburg in Warren County, New Jersey — The American Northeast (Mid-Atlantic)

 New Jersey & National Historic Place designation achieved in 1991.

 Location.
 40° 57.741′ N, 74° 52.634′ W. Marker is in Johnsonburg, New Jersey, in Warren County.
 Marker is on Allamuchy Road (County Road 612) 0.1 miles north of Johnsonburg Bypass Road (County Road 519), on the right when traveling north.
+Marker is opposite the old cemetery, close by Johnsonburg.
 Touch for map.
-Marker is opposite the old cemetery, close by Johnsonburg.
 Marker is in this post office area: Johnsonburg NJ 07846, United States of America.
+Touch for directions.

 Regarding Johnsonburg.
 Warren County was incorporated on November 20, 1824 from portions of Sussex County.
 Logg Gaol, or Johnsonburg, is in the part that became Warren County.